chauff/cse1500-web-transcripts/Lecture-8.md

 ### Denial of service

-Denial of service (DoS) attacks make Web applications unavailable for legitimate users.
+Denial of service (DoS) attacks make web applications unavailable for legitimate users.
 To showcase this threat we use a three-year old Steam store attack, which is extensively described in an [Steam post](https://store.steampowered.com/news/19852/).
 A signature of a DoS attack is the abnormal traffic increase - in this case, the Steam store had to deal with a 2000% increase in traffic.
 Steam had a defense against a DoS attack in place to minimize the impact on Steam's servers; however, the defense (caching rules of additional web caches) was imperfect and incorrectly cached web traffic was shown to authenticated users, which means that some users saw other people's account page.

 ### Foot in the door